Tadoumn/openai_unity/README.md

 2: Add your openai API Key and Organization Key in OpenAIAuth

-3: Create an OpenAIConfig and setup your desired config for openai request (Temperature, Max token, temperature)
+3: Create an OpenAIConfig and setup your desired config for openai request (Model name, Max token, temperature)

 4: Add OpenAI script as a component on a gameobject.